 Cosmetic dental Bonding also known as composite or tooth bonding is an excellent way to fix cosmetic and structural imperfections in the teeth.
 It is a form of smile sculpture accomplished with a composite resin which enables patients with imperfections in their teeth to have more attractive smiles.
 Dental bonding can repair cracked, chipped, and discoloured teeth as well as replace silver amalgam fillings.

-Cosmetic bonding can also repair misaligned teeth, providing a straighter, more uniform smile.
-It can be used to close spaces, mask severe discolorations, repair chips, alter the size or shape of teeth, and give jumbled or crooked teeth a straight-looking appearance.
+Tooth bonding can also repair misaligned teeth, providing a straighter, more uniform smile.
+It can be used to close spaces, mask severe discolourations, repair chips, alter the size or shape of teeth, and give jumbled or crooked teeth a straight-looking appearance.

 You know that space between your two front teeth - the one you’ve had for as long as you can remember?
 At Lane Ends Dental Practice, our cosmetic dentists can make that space disappear painlessly and effortlessly in one visit with cosmetic dental bonding in Preston.
 Chipped and cracked teeth can also be repaired using dental bonding.

-The life of bonding is 5-7 years depending on your lifestyle.
-If you drink, smoke or use your teeth as tools, you may not see the entire life expectancy of your bonding.
+The life of composite bonding is 5-7 years depending on your lifestyle.
+If you drink, smoke or use your teeth as tools, you may not see the entire life expectancy of your restoration.
 At the end of the bonding's term, a resurfacing usually suffices.
 A complete re-bonding rarely is necessary.

 In many cases, dental bonding can be done in one visit.
 First, we will isolate the tooth or teeth that need to be bonded.
 Next, a gentle etching compound is applied to the tooth to prepare the tooth for bonding.
 This etching solution creates small crevices in the surface of your natural tooth, ensuring that the bonding material will adhere properly and securely to the tooth surface.